GJDuck/e9patch/doc/e9tool-user-guide.md

 (`op[3] != 0x1`) and (`not op[3] == 0x1`) are not equivalent
 for undefined values.

-The special `defined(ATTRIBUTE)` test can be used to determine if an attribute is defined or not.
+The special `defined(EXPR)` test can be used to determine if the given exression is defined or not.

 ---
 ### <a id="control-flow">1.3 Control-flow</a>